waydabber/BetterDisplay/README.md

 ## Compatibility

 - The app is compatible with all Apple Silicon macs running macOS Monterey (MacBook Air, Mini, 2020 and 2021 MacBook Pros).
 Development and testing also takes place on Apple Silicon.
 - Most features of the app is also compatible with Intel Macs capable of officially running macOS Big Sur or newer.
-However, dummy mirroring and unlocking smooth resolution scale might not work as expected especially on Intel Macs, especially those with AMD GPUs.
+However, dummy mirroring and unlocking native smooth resolution scale might not work as expected especially on some Intel Macs, especially those with AMD GPUs.
-- Smooth resolution scaling requires macOS Monterey 12.4 or newer and natively connected displays.
-Entry level M1 machines have a max. horizontal resolution limitation of 6K (this limitation does not apply on M1 Pro/Max/Ultra) with smooth scaling.
+- Native Smooth resolution scaling requires macOS Monterey 12.4 or newer and natively connected displays.
+Entry level M1 machines have a max. horizontal resolution limitation of 6K (8K on M1 Pro/Max/Ultra) with native smooth scaling.
 - Dummy mirroring based resolution unlock works with every Apple Silicon macs.
 Dummies have some limitations (60Hz refresh rate, lack of HDCP and HDR support).
+Additionally to this, dummy mirroring might cause other issues on some configurations (sleep issues, color issues, mouse cursor issues).
 - External display hardware backlight control and volume control require DDC capable, natively connected display or a natively supported Apple display.
 The HDMI ports of 2018+ Macs do not support DDC, so you have to use USB-C/DisplayPort (most USB-C to HDMI dongles work as well).
 Some docks (especially DisplayLink ones) do not work.
 Software brightness control is available with all displays.
-- XDR/HDR upscaling requires an Apple XDR display (built-in or external) or a natively connected HDR display (Vesa DisplayHDR 600 or higher recommended).
+- XDR/HDR upscaling requires an Apple XDR display (built-in or external) or a natively connected HDR display (VESA DisplayHDR 600 or higher recommended).
 - The app is compatible with headless macs to create custom dummy resolutions for remote access.

 ## Supporting the project / purchasing BetterDisplay Pro